BorelEnzo/BorelEnzo.github.io/android/part3.md

 ### The accessibility service

 Once again, the code is simpler, because we don't need to browse through settings and click on certain items.
-The idea is very simple: for each permission, the package manager will display a dialog box, with a short message, a picture, and two buttons: ALLOW and DENY.
-We try to capture the click on one of these two buttons, and force the click on ALLOW.
+The idea is very simple: for each permission, the package manager will display a dialog box, with a short message, a picture, and two buttons: **ALLOW** and **DENY**.
+We try to capture the click on one of these two buttons, and force the click on **ALLOW**.
 Then, this click will affect the next popup, and the next permission will be granted.
 Since we cannot ensure that the language of the device is English, we use views' identifiers to know where to click, and which widget has been clicked.

 The two interesting widgets have these ids: